inanna-malick/recursion.wtf/content/posts/infinity_mirror_hypercrystal.md

 {{< image src="/img/infinity_mirror_hypercrystal/powered_on_front_header.jpg" alt="hypercrystal powered on" position="center" style="border-radius: 8px;" >}}

-This object is the result of a series of algorithmic/generative art techniques I've been developing on, on and off, for the last decade.
-It's been really rewarding to work on, and I was really excited to see my latest build get a lot of attention on [twitter](https://twitter.com/inanna_malick/status/1488927590207275010).
-As promised, I've written up a build log going into much more detail on how I generated and constructed this object:
+This object is the result of a series of algorithmic/generative art techniques I've been working on, on and off, for the last decade.
+I was really excited to see my latest build get a lot of attention on [twitter](https://twitter.com/inanna_malick/status/1488927590207275010).
+I've written up a build log with details on how I generated and constructed this object:

 <!--more-->